Types of Frontotemporal Disorders

 Behavioral Variant Frontotemporal Dementia

 The most common frontotemporal disorder, behavioral variant frontotemporal dementia (bvFTD), involves changes in personality, behavior, and judgment.
-People with this dementia can act strangely around other people, resulting in embarrassing social situations.
+People with this dementia may have problems with cognition, but their memory may stay relatively intact.
+They can act strangely around other people, resulting in embarrassing social situations.
 Often, they don’t know or care that their behavior is unusual and don’t show any consideration for the feelings of others.
+They may also do impulsive things that are out of character or engage in repetitive behaviors.
 Over time, language and/or movement problems may occur, and the person needs more care and supervision.

 In the past, bvFTD was called Pick's disease, named after Arnold Pick, the German scientist who first described it in 1892.
 The term Pick’s disease is now used to describe abnormal collections in the brain of the protein tau, called "Pick bodies."
-Some patients with bvFTD have Pick bodies in the brain, and some do not.
+Some patients with bvFTD and primary progressive aphasia (see below) have Pick bodies in the brain, and some do not.

 Primary Progressive Aphasia